 The District maintains six individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General fund, which is considered to be a major fund.
 Data from the remaining governmental funds -Building Maintenance, Audit, FICA, IMRF and Capital Projects/Special Reserve - are combined into a single, aggregated presentation.
-Individual fund data for each of these nonmajor governmental funds is provided in the form of combining schedules elsewhere in this report.
+Individual fund data for each of these non-major governmental funds is provided in the form of combining schedules elsewhere in this report.
 Please note that in prior years, The Capital Projects/Special Reserve Fund had been reported as part of the General fund.
 The Special Reserve fund originated through Ordinance 63 on July 30, 1980 to save toward future capital improvement needs, but is not directly levied for, and therefore was not reported separately before.
 Due to the ordinance's requirement for spending to be related to capital items, it was now felt that separating the funds would be appropriate.

 The District adopts an annual appropriated budget for all of the governmental funds.
 A budgetary comparison statement has been provided to demonstrate compliance with this budget.
-The basic governmental fund financial statements can be found on pages 14-17 of this report.